core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 1. The Responder initializes a set ID_SET as the empty set.

 2. The Responder selects an available OSCORE Recipient ID, ID*, which is not included in ID_SET.
+Consistently with the requirements in {{Section 3.3 of RFC8613}}, when selecting ID\*:

+    * The Responder SHOULD select ID* only among the Recipient IDs which are currently not used in the sets of all its Recipient Contexts.

+    * The Responder MUST NOT select a Recipient ID as ID* if this is currently used in a Recipient Context within a Security Context where the ID Context has zero-length.

 3. The Responder converts ID* to the EDHOC connection identifier C_R, as per {{oscore-to-edhoc-id}}.